davide-casiraghi/ci-global-calendar/README.md

     - create an apache virtual host with the same url you set in the APP_URL parameter in .env

 # Setup the testing environment
-The project is implemented using unit tests with PHPUnit and Laravel Dusk.
+Unit tests and browser tests are still in an early stages and are implemented using unit tests with PHPUnit and Laravel Dusk.
 To install the testing environment...

 # Web developers team